worthingtonse/salespoint/README.md

 7. Logger.
 8. Email Alerter
 9. Coin Delivery
-	i.
-Send to buyer's Skywallet
+	1. Send to buyer's Skywallet
-	ii.
-Send to buyer's Email with message, links to cloudCoins. iii.
-Down as stack file.
+	2. Send to buyer's Email with message, links to cloudCoins.
+	3. Down as stack file.
 10. Thank you page.
 11. Upsale??
 (Try RAIDA Mail)